Dashboard Alerts - Configuration Issues

 Troubleshooting Steps

-- Filtering for the IP address or MAC address of the device and downloading the .pcap file is recommended for larger networks
+• For larger networks, filter for the device's IP address or MAC address and download the .pcap file.

 If there are no firewall rules blocking DNS traffic and there aren't issues with routing traffic, try working around the issue by changing the DNS servers to a working public resolver on the DHCP server.
 Have the Meraki devices request another IP or set the IP manually, and set the DNS servers to a known working public resolver.